-We synthesis (produce) vitamin D in our skin, the largest organ in our body, when exposed to sunlight.
+We synthesise (produce) vitamin D in our skin when exposed to sunlight, the largest organ in our body.

-In terms of what you NEED, I would say those are the two necessary supplements for everyone.
-However, you may want to consider the following...
+In terms of what you need, those are the two necessary supplements.
+However, you may want to consider the following.

-These are essential anti-inflammatory healthy fats which can significantly benefit many aspects of health.
+These are essential anti-inflammatory beneficial fats that can significantly aid our soundness.

-Omega-3 assists in boosting your mood, eye health, reduce heart risks, reduce ADHD, improve metabolic syndrome, and importantly fight inflammation and inflammatory diseases.
+Omega-3 assists in elevating your mood, and eye health, while reducing heart, ADHD, metabolic syndrome, and inflammatory disease risk.

 More foods fried in vegetable fats and less focus on fat quality in our diet means we must amend our omega ratio.

-Experts believe the closer to 1:1 we can achieve, the greater the health benefits, disease control and immune and cognitive function.
+Experts believe the closer to 1:1 we can achieve, the more significant the ocular, immune and cognitive benefits.

 Vegan Protein Powder

-While I would argue that it is not only best but easy, to get all the protein you need through diet alone, many lifestyles demand higher levels of protein.
+While I would argue that it is not only best but easy to get all the protein you need through diet alone, many lifestyles demand higher protein.

-Sometimes described as amino acids, they play a crucial role in the strengthening and growth of muscle mass, and subsequently strength.
+Sometimes described as amino acids (constituents of proteins), they play a crucial role in muscle mass and strength by laying down new muscle tissue.

-While I comfortably get my iron intake through diet, and recommend it, some people may require additional iron or would just like recommendations for supplementing.
+While I comfortably get my iron intake through diet and recommend it, some people may require additional.

-Iron is essential for the production of red blood cells, converting food to energy, immune support, and cognitive function.
+Iron is essential for producing red blood cells, converting food to energy, immune support, and cognitive function.

 This micronutrient may be essential to consider for women, as on average, women require more than men due to the implications of the menstrual cycle.

-However, satisfying Calcium requirements is completely achievable on a plant-based diet as it is abundant in foods like tofu, kale, broccoli, and fortified milk alternatives.
+However, satisfying Calcium requirements is completely achievable on a plant-based diet as it is abundant in food, like tofu, kale, broccoli, and fortified milk alternatives.

-That being said, Vitamin C supplements are water-soluble and can easily be removed from the body without overdose.
-So taking plenty Vitamin C, even when your diet can make your RDI (recommended daily intake) may still benefit your immune response.
+So taking plenty of Vitamin C, even when your diet can fulfil your RDI (recommended daily intake), may still offer a benefit.

-To give your body a kick of vitamin C, and an immune boost, you can add even more to your diet by supplementing.
-However nothing will beat the quality and benefits of whole food sources.
+To give your body a kick of vitamin C, you can add even more to your diet by supplementing.

 Seaweed & Spirulina

-Known as a "nutrient-dense food", Spirulina is a blue-green powdered algae - sound gross?
-Well, it provides serious nutrition...
+Known as a "nutrient-dense food", spirulina is a blue-green powdered form of algae.

-Firstly this stuff is a great iron source but additionally is packed with vitamins A, B, C and E.
+Firstly, this stuff is a great iron source but additionally packs vitamins A, B, C and E.

-Spirulina, therefore, benefits all-round health; from stronger immunity to higher energy uptake from food.
+Spirulina, therefore, benefits soundness from stronger immunity to higher energy uptake from food.

 Cocoa Powder and Cacao

-According to Dr Michael Mosely, chocolate (not milk or sugar - we are not talking sugary chocolate bars) may actually be an essential nutrient.
+According to Dr Michael Mosely, chocolate may be an essential nutrient.

-Dr Michael Mosely states that when broken down in our bodies it creates a by-product which expands our arteries which is good for your circulatory system.
+Dr Michael Mosely states cocoa, broken down by our bodies, creates a by-product that expands our arteries.

-Cocoa is also known to boost your gut bacteria because of its flavonoid and polyphenol content.
+Cocoa is also known to support your gut bacteria due to its flavonoid and polyphenol content.

 Maximum Nutrition without Supplements - a Food Guide

-Supplements are not for everyone, and studies are beginning to show a correlation between higher supplementation and poorer health.
+Supplements are not for everyone, and studies show a correlation between higher supplementation and poorer soundness.

-In short, our stomach acidity and the structural composition of our teeth do not suggest we would naturally rely on meat as a food source.
-Let's add to this our utilisation of the microbiome - our gut bacteria - which spend their time in our gut absorbing indigestible fibres.
+Our stomach acidity and the structural composition of our teeth do not suggest we would naturally rely on meat as a food source.

 The composition of our gut, focused on extracting energy from fibrous plant-food sources, definitely suggests we were naturally favour plant foods.